assistant-ui logo/Docs/Components

 Use in your application

-Place the ModelSelector inside your thread component, typically in the composer area:
+Place the ModelSelector inside your thread component, typically in the composer area.
+Each model needs an id and a display name; everything else is optional:

 /components/assistant-ui/thread.tsx